JuliaDataScience/JuliaDataScience/contents/dataframesmeta_transform.md

 )
 ```

-This is how you calculate the mean of grades in both years using DFM:
+This is how you calculate the mean of grades in both years using `DataFramesMeta.jl`:

 ```jl
 sco("""